-Subject content
+4.0 Subject content

-The curriculum programme is developed by Anthony Bees, Lead PSHE teacher, in conjunction with the views of teachers, pupils and parents.
+The curriculum programme is developed by the Lead PSHE teacher, in conjunction with the views of teachers, pupils and parents.
 At JMHS, we will meet the learning objectives and content outlined in the Relationships Education, Relationships & Sex Education and Health Education Guidance.
 All content will be delivered in a timely way and will be age and developmentally appropriate to meet the needs of our pupils, including those pupils with SEND.
-Our scheme of work is detailed in 'The PSHE Curriculum' which is available on the JMHS website (parents section) and in the appendix below.
+Our scheme of work is detailed in 'The PSHE Curriculum' which is available on the JMHS website.

 RSE will be delivered at JMHS as part of our Personal, Social, Health and Economic (PSHE) education curriculum, which has planned, timetabled lessons across all key stages, using a spiral curriculum approach.
-For full details of the delivery mechanisms, please see the curriculum document (below), but delivery is through a combination of Year-Leader (DSL)-led workshops, enhanced delivery by the science faculty and through more traditional methods through form tutors during designated PSHE lessons and assemblies / external workshops / extra-curricular / cross-curricular opportunities.
+For full details of the delivery mechanisms, please see the curriculum document (below), but delivery is through a combination of enhanced delivery by the science faculty and through more traditional methods through form tutors during designated PSHE lessons and assemblies / external workshops / extra-curricular / cross-curricular opportunities.
 The subject leader will work closely with colleagues in related curriculum areas (science, computing, PE and citizenship) to ensure a holistic and joined up approach to what is taught in RSE.
 We also supplement learning through using a whole school approach and utilising time outside of the classroom, such as learning opportunities explored in school assemblies, through art and drama, school celebrations and events.
 RSE will address aspects of relationships and sex in an integrated way.
 We will take care to highlight lessons that contain what we define as sex education so that we can respect the wishes of parents who have withdrawn their children from this content.
 We also use external agencies where appropriate to deliver aspects of Relationships and Sex Education.
 The programme will be delivered in a non-judgemental, factual way, using the correct medical terms where appropriate (for example when teaching about external body parts).
 School staff will not express or be expected to express their personal views or beliefs when teaching RSE

 All staff who have responsibility for delivering RSE will receive a range of training / updates / INSET as appropriate to ensure they are up-to-date with the RSE policy and curriculum requirements regarding RSE.
 In addition to ongoing training, CPD will also be scheduled in response to updates to our RSE scheme of work and any new development in terms of course content.
-The science faculty include PSHE as part of their regular INSET / CPD programme and Year Leaders delivering the most sensitive topics as part of the workshop programme are all Designated Safeguarding Leader trained receiving regular training.
+The science faculty include PSHE as part of their regular INSET / CPD programme and Year Leaders are all Designated Safeguarding Leader trained receiving regular training.